Young Greens of England and Wales: Structure

 The Young Greens is governed by a constitution, the original being adopted at a Young Greens meeting at the Green Party's 2014 Autumn Conference.
 A new constitution was adopted by the Young Greens Convention in October 2017.
 The group has an executive known as the Young Greens Executive Committee.
 The Committee is assisted by the Young Greens Coordinator who is employed by the Green Party and works at the party office.

 Executive committee

 The Executive Committee consists of twenty positions: two gender-balanced co-chairs, a treasurer, the two Green Students Committee Co-convenors, eight portfolio officers, six liberation group officers, and one officer representing the affiliated group, Under 18s Young Greens.
-The current holders of these positions are as follows:

-Elected to serve from Spring 2022 - Spring 2023.

 Campaigning

 The Young Greens have a national campaign called "Fair Pay Campus".
 The campaign aims to achieve a living wage for all staff, including contracted staff, working at universities; transparency of the pay of Vice-Chancellors and senior management; and a pay ratio no more than 10:1 of highest and lowest paid employees at any individual university.

 On 17 October 2013, the Young Greens released a report called "The Fair Pay League" which analysed the pay conditions at UK universities and ranked them in a league table.
 The report received coverage in various publications including Times Higher Education and The Independent.
 Imperial College London and London Business School were highlighted as "worst performers" and University of London and the School of Oriental and African Studies were highlighted as "best performers".

 At Green Party Autumn Conference in September 2014, the Young Greens launched a new campaign called Get Organised!
 The campaign is aimed at getting Young Green Groups to work with Trade Unions locally and to encourage young people to join Trade Unions.